Alaska North Slope

-The entire Arctic coastal plain of Alaska with its Arctic coastal tundra has tremendous ecological importance with the densest concentration of birds in the Arctic.
-The region includes the Arctic National Wildlife Refuge as well as the National Petroleum Reserve–Alaska.
+The entire Arctic coastal plain of Alaska with its Arctic coastal tundra has tremendous ecological importance with the densest concentration of birds in the Arctic, along with housing substantial amounts of large mammals such as whales, walrus, seals, caribou, and moose.
+The region includes the Arctic National Wildlife Refuge (ANWR) as well as the National Petroleum Reserve–Alaska (NPRA).

 Topography

 Within the North Slope, only a surface "active layer" of the tundra thaws each season; most of the soil is permanently frozen year-round.
-On top of this permafrost, water flows to sea via shallow, braided streams or settles into pools and ponds.
+On top of this permafrost, water flows out to sea via shallow, braided streams or settles into pools and ponds.
 Along the bottom of the Landsat 7 image on the right, the rugged terrain of the Brooks Range mountains is snow-covered in places (blue areas) and exposed (pink areas) in others.

 Much of the region is located politically in North Slope Borough, and geographically in the Alaska North Slope basin.

-On August 12, 2018, a 6.3 magnitude earthquake hit the region, the most powerful recorded for the Alaskan North Slope.
+On August 12, 2018, a 6.4 magnitude earthquake hit the region, the most powerful recorded for the Alaskan North Slope.

 Ecology

 The region includes the Arctic National Wildlife Refuge.
-The entire coastal plain of Alaska has tremendous ecological importance with the densest concentration of birds in the Arctic.
+The entire coastal plain of Alaska has tremendous ecological importance, with the densest concentration of birds in the Arctic.